valtix-security/terraform-provider-valtix/docs/resources/profile_fqdn.md

 * `fqdn_list` - (Required) List of FQDNs (maximum of 60 FQDNs per list, combined with categories; maximum 255 characters per FQDN).
 Applicable values are Perl Compatible Regular Expression (PCRE) patterns representing FQDNs.
 When specifying a multi-level domain (e.g., `www.example.com`), it's important to escape the `.` character (e.g., `www\\.example\\.com`) otherwise it will be treated as a wildcard for any single character.
 Structure [defined below](#fqdn-list).
 * `vendor_category_list` - (Optional) List of pre-defined Vendor Categories (maximum 60 categories per list, combined with FQDNs).
 Structure [defined below](#vendor-category-list).
 * `policy` - (Required) Action to take when an FQDN matches an entry in the `fqnd_list` or `vendor_category_list`.
 Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
-* `decryption_exception` - (Optional) When used in conjunction with a proxy Rule (ForwardProxy, ReverseProxy), instructs the proxy engine to bypass decryption.
+* `decryption_exception` - (Optional) When used in conjunction with a ForwardProxy Rule, instructs the proxy engine to bypass decryption.
 Applicable values: `true` or `false`.
 If not specified, the default value is `true`.

 ### FQDN Profile Filter List Arguments (Match)
 * `fqdn_list` - (Required) List of FQDNs (maximum of 60 FQDNs per list; maximum 255 characters per FQDN).
 Applicable values are Perl Compatible Regular Expression (PCRE) patterns representing FQDNs.
 When specifying a multi-level domain (e.g., `www.example.com`), it's important to escape the `.` character (e.g., `www\\.example\\.com`) otherwise it will be treated as a wildcard for any single character.
-Structure [defined below](#fqdn-list).
-* `decryption_exception` - (Optional) When used in conjunction with a proxy Rule (ForwardProxy, ReverseProxy), instructs the proxy engine to bypass decryption.
+Structure [defined below](#fqdn-list). proxy engine to bypass decryption.
 Applicable values: `true` or `false`.
 If not specified, the default value is `true`.
+* `decryption_exception` - (Optional) When used in conjunction with a ForwardProxy Rule, instructs the proxy engine to bypass decryption.
+Applicable values: `true` or `false`.
+If not specified, the default value is `true`.
+* `cert_validation` - (Optional) When used in conjunction with a ForwardProxy Rule, instructs the proxy engine to validate the application certificate received from the server.
+Applicable values are:  `Inherit from Decryption Profile` (use the configuration specified in the Decryption Profile), `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
+If not specified, the default value is `Inherit from Decryption Profile`.

 ### FQDN Filter List
 ```hcl